 - They’re free.
-We send photographers in sometimes, and get good shots that work just right for what we have in mind.
-But if you have a bunch of pictures on the computer, you can save money if you use them.
+Hiring a photographer lets you get good shots that work just right for the design and content of your website.
+But if you have a bunch of pictures on your computer or in your Instagram feed, you can save money if you use them.

 - You like them.
 Often, clients have snaps they really like.
 The photo brings up positive emotions for them, or it’s beautiful.
 Granted, sometimes the positive emotions are based on happy memories, not on the quality of the picture, but sometimes they’re just right.